kunalmamgai/HackMatrix_AI-Alchemists/README.md

 ### 2. Device Disposal Guide

-- Searchable list of device types.
+- Searchable list of device types with **category filter chips** (Recycle / Hazardous / Reuse) and **alias matching** ("mobile", "iphone", "macbook" all resolve).
-- Step-by-step disposal instructions.
+- Step-by-step disposal instructions rendered as an **interactive checklist** with a live progress bar per device.
 - Safety warnings for hazardous items.
-- Device-specific metadata and user-facing guidance.
+- **Value band** per device: recovery value (₹), CO₂ avoided (kg), and materials recovered.
+- Related-device suggestions and a print-friendly guide view.
+- URL-synced selection so guides can be deep-linked (`?device=battery`).
+- Device photos are bundled locally (`public/images/devices/`) with a branded gradient fallback via the shared `DeviceImage` component.
+- "Sell a device" flow separated into a modal that adds custom disposables to the marketplace.

 ### 3. Nearby Recycling Centers

-- Interactive Leaflet map with custom markers.
+- Interactive Leaflet map with custom recycle-glyph markers.
+- **Auto-fitting viewport** — the camera fits the current marker set on load and whenever filters change.
+- **Zoom-to-selected** — picking a center from the list or map zooms in on it.
+- Map controls: **recenter** button, live **zoom-level indicator**, and **geolocation** to center on the user's actual position with a pulsing "You are here" marker.
+- Corrected, locality-accurate coordinates for all centers.
 - Location cards with ratings, services, contact details, and timings.
 - Filter and sort options.
-- Fixed India-first map starting viewport.

 ### 4. Pickup and Reuse Network